denis-beurive/scapy/README.md

         except Exception as e:
             log.warning("can't import layer %s: %s", _l, e)

-You can see that the modules are _loaded/imported_ at runtime and that the names of the modules don't appear in the code.
+You can see that the names of the modules don't appear in the code.
 Therefore an IDE cannot reference the modules!

 Thus, if you want to use Scapy with an IDE, you need to find out the modules for each symbol you want to insert into your script.

 For example: You need to execute the function `arping`, and you want your IDE to know about it.